emilyjspencer/Notes/Java/README.md

 ```

 # Primitive Data Types
+* Primitive data types are the most simple of data types
+* They don't have built-in behaviour
+* The different primitive data types in Java are:
+boolean, long, short, int, double, float, char, byte
-* In Java - whole numbers are stored in the int primitive data type
+* In Java - whole numbers are stored in the int
 * Ints hold pos neg numbers and zero
 * Don’t hold floats
-* Doubles are to some extent the Ruby equivalent of floats - confusing
-* Doubles can hold decimals and fractions.
-They can also hold integers however.
+* Doubles hold very large numbers and decimals
+* Char - a single character.
+Must be enclosed in single quotes
+* Byte - stores whole numbers from -128 to 127
+* Primitive data types always have a value
+* They start with a lowercase letter

 ```
 public class Attendance{